kaliRegenold/SeniorDesign/DesignDoc/source/project.rst

 * Install Ubuntu 16.04 64bit.
 * Install ROS Kinetic.
-* Install all of the aforementioned ROS Packages.
+* Install all of the aforementioned ROS packages.
 * Install and setup catkin for kinetic.
 * Using the catkin workspace clone the Moonrockers Hardware Interface repo.
 * Also clone the Moonrockers autonomy_odroid and autonomy_pi repos.